KarthikAithal1011/pharmacy_management/README.md

 This is a web-based application for managing a pharmacy's inventory and sales.
 It provides a simple interface for administrators to manage stock, handle billing, and track daily sales.

 Features:
--Admin Authentication: Secure login for administrators.
+Admin Authentication: Secure login for administrators.
--

 Stock Management:
   - Add new medicines to the inventory.
   - Update stock levels for existing medicines.